 4. Full name of breeder (owner of the mother of the puppies) (*Required)

-5. phone numbers (*Required)
+5. phone or WhatsApp number (*Required)

 6. your e-mail address (optional but you'll get more response if you have an email address)